trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 At this point , both sides should be able to login to each other without a password.

-## Configure the primary site replication
+## Configure the Primary Site Replication

 On the primary site run the `install-replication-primary.sh` script to create the replication service.